 - Material composition that works with moisture – Some specialized grip technologies actually become grippier as you sweat, transforming moisture from a hindrance into an advantage

-- Avoidance of closed-cell barriers – Traditional PVC creates a smooth barrier where sweat accumulates and acts like lubricant, making poses like downward dog challenging to hold
+- Avoidance of closed-cell barriers – Traditional PVC creates a smooth barrier where sweat accumulates and acts like a lubricant, making poses like downward dog challenging to hold

 Which yoga mat materials work best when your hands get sweaty?

-- Natural rubber – Leads performance with open-cell structure that absorbs moisture while maintaining excellent traction, ideal for hot yoga or intensive practices
+- Natural rubber – Leads performance with an open-cell structure that absorbs moisture while maintaining excellent traction, ideal for hot yoga or intensive practices

 - Cork surfaces – Provide outstanding wet grip because cork naturally repels bacteria while its cellular structure creates tiny suction cups that work better with slight moisture